MHenderson/ryser/doc/intro.rst

 Introduction
 ============

-RYSA is a Python package for modelling latin squares and related combinatorial designs.
+Rysa is a Python package for modelling latin squares and related combinatorial designs.
 The author is especially interested in specializations of latin squares, notably Gerechte designs and Sudoku puzzles.
 Other structures of interest are Room squares and magic squares.